AustralianBioCommons/ables/resources.md

 - Additional resources may be granted as long as the required resources are available.
 - Time frame: Software projects are limited to 6 - 12 months

-{% include callout.html type="note" content="Additional resources may be requested by a project’s bioinformatics lead [**using this form**](https://docs.google.com/forms/d/e/1FAIpQLSe_zrqiE7QSh1FFlmzMxFV6F_u5G-4dnAJ1H7vpN6kkkATyww/viewform?usp=header)." %}
+{% include callout.html type="note" content="Additional resources may be requested by project leads [**using this form**](https://docs.google.com/forms/d/e/1FAIpQLSe_zrqiE7QSh1FFlmzMxFV6F_u5G-4dnAJ1H7vpN6kkkATyww/viewform?usp=header)." %}

+#### About the resources available at each computational facility

+##### Pawsey Supercomputing Centre

+ABLeS includes 10 million service units (SUs) of compute capacity on [Setonix](https://pawsey.org.au/systems/setonix/) and flexible storage on the fast S3 based [Acacia](https://pawsey.org.au/systems/acacia/) storage system.
+These SUs can be utilised across CPU and GPU nodes.

+Centrally installed software and popular bioinformatics reference datasets are available on Pawsey.
+You can find more details **[here](/ables/if89/)**.

+##### National Computational Infrastructure (NCI)

+ABLeS encompasses 16 million SUs of compute capacity and 500 TB of storage available per annum on the [Gadi supercomputer at the NCI](https://nci.org.au/our-systems/hpc-systems).
+These SUs can be utilised to run jobs on different nodes of Gadi that are equipped with either CPUs or GPUs.

+{% include tiles.html type = "gadi" %}

 ## 2. Specialist expertise